CHIPAsia/chip-for-woocommerce/readme.txt

 = 1.3.8 = 2023-05-27 =
 * Added - State information for address in billing and shipping
 * Fixed - Zip code billing should taken from billing

-= 1.3.7 = 2023-05-24 =
-* Added - Quantity in CHIP Purchase invoice.

-= 1.3.6 = 2023-05-23 =
-* Changed - Put meaningful description in option page to reduce confusion
-* Added   - More hooks for better data manipulation
-* Fixed   - Issue when product price is less than zero

-= 1.3.5 = 2023-05-08 =
-* Changed - Put meaningful description to reduce confusion
-* Changed - Automatic force tokenization for card when subscription product exists
-* Removed - Removed save to account checkbox due to confusion
-* Fixed   - Prevent Fatal Error on WooCommerce Scheduler in the event of invalid secret key

 == Installation ==